Privacy policy

 To operate the Site and respond to interest in our products, we use the data above in a visitor intelligence workflow:

-Where the GDPR or similar laws apply, we rely on appropriate grounds such as legitimate interests (operating and securing the Site, understanding product interest, limited B2B outreach) and, where required, consent(for example for optional marketing cookies if we add them).
+Where the GDPR or similar laws apply, we rely on appropriate grounds such as legitimate interests (operating and securing the Site, understanding product interest, limited B2B outreach) and, where required, consent(for example for advertising or analytics cookies when consent is required in your region).
 Retention depends on the system: server logs and analytics-style records are kept only as long as needed for security, analytics, and legal obligations, then deleted or aggregated.
 Telegram messages are stored according to Telegram's policies as well as our internal retention practices.
+Advertising partners apply their own retention as described in their policies.

 We use service providers as needed to run the Site (for example hosting, DNS, and messaging).
+Google LLC and other advertising partners may process data to deliver and measure ads as described in Section 3.
 Telegram LLC (or its affiliates) may process notification content you trigger when we send alerts to our own bot.
 We do not sell your personal information as a commodity.

 Our infrastructure and tools may be located outside your country.
 Where required, we use appropriate safeguards (such as standard contractual clauses) or rely on adequacy decisions.